dekoza/mtgpl/docs/_sources/glossary.rst.txt

    Play
       1. To play a land is to put a land onto the battlefield as a special action.
 See rule 115, "Special Actions," and rule 305, "Lands."
-      2.To play a card is to play that card as a land or cast that card as a spell, whichever is appropriate.
+      2. To play a card is to play that card as a land or cast that card as a spell, whichever is appropriate.
 See rule 601, "Casting Spells."
-      3.(Obsolete) Casting a spell used to be known as playing a spell.
+      3. (Obsolete) Casting a spell used to be known as playing a spell.
 Cards with that text have received errata in the Oracle card reference.
 See :term:`Cast`.
-      4.(Obsolete) Activating an activated ability used to be known as playing an activated ability.
+      4. (Obsolete) Activating an activated ability used to be known as playing an activated ability.
 Cards with that text have received errata in the Oracle card reference.
 See :term:`Activate`.
-      5.(Obsolete) The battlefield used to be known as the in-play zone.
+      5. (Obsolete) The battlefield used to be known as the in-play zone.
 Cards that were printed with text that contains the phrases "in play," "from play," "into play," or the like are referring to the battlefield and have received errata in the Oracle card reference.
 See :term:`Battlefield`.

    Player
       One of the people in the game.
 See rule 102, "Players."